Actually, make that 9, 10, and 11, and we'll go back to 6 and 7 and 8 in due course.

 And I've not been in an Indian casino.

-I know of anyway.
+I know of, anyway.

-They've got to deal with Spitchers.
+They've got to deal with Spitzer.

-It's gonna be down in the Catskills.
+It's going to be down in the Catskills.

 I know.

-Just did a story out there, Red Dog, they're building them everywhere for tax revenue and so forth.
+They're building them everywhere for tax revenue and so forth.

-I I heard that while I was waiting.
+I heard that while I was waiting.

-Indians will own them in Delphanders.
+Indians will own them and they'll have handlers.

 Well, maybe the one you're talking about.